kazurayam/HowFailureHandlingAffectsExceptions/docs/README.md

 -   <https://github.com/kazurayam/StaleElementReferenceExceptionReproduction/blob/main/targetPage.html>

-The page will like this soon after the page is loaded:
+When the page opens, it will look like this:

 <figure>
 <img src="https://kazurayam.github.io/StaleElementReferenceExceptionReproduction/images/page_just_loaded.png" alt="page just loaded" />
 </figure>

-But after 3 seconds, the `` <button id='myButton>' element is silently removed.
+But after 3 seconds, the `<button id='myButton'>` element is silently removed.
 And the button is recreated soon.
-The content text and the style is slightly changed, but the `id `` value remains the same.
+The content text and the style is slightly changed, but the `id` value remains to be `myButton`.

 <figure>
 <img src="https://kazurayam.github.io/StaleElementReferenceExceptionReproduction/images/recreated_button.png" alt="recreated button" />
 </figure>

-The JavaScript in the target HTML changes the DOM dynamically.
+The HTML contains the following JavaScript.
+This changes the DOM dynamically.

       <script type="text/javascript">
         function modifyPage() {